-If a student wishes to address areas of concern in their counseling sessions which may be related to a violation of the Point Community Honor Code, drug usage, criminal behavior, or simply for considering suicide, etc., the student will be allowed safe haven and can be assured their conversation with the counselor is kept confidential.
+If a student wishes to address areas of concern in their counseling sessions which may be related to a violation of the Point Community Honor Code, drug usage, criminal behavior, or for considering suicide, etc., the student can be assured their conversation with the counselor is kept confidential.
 Students must be aware that counselors are bound by ethical practice to protect their clients as well as potential victims.
-Therefore, in rare cases, when the counselor deems a student to be at high risk to self or others, or if she/he may need a greater level of service than can be provided by the University's counseling staff, a student may be asked to engage outside resources or take an Administrative Leave; however, disciplinary action will not be taken against a student based upon information shared with their counselor.
+Therefore, in rare cases, when the counselor deems a student to be at high risk to self or others, or if she/he may need a greater level of service than can be provided by the University's counseling staff, a student may be asked to engage outside resources or take an administrative leave; however, disciplinary action will not be taken against a student based upon information shared with their counselor.